If you’ve always dreamt of protecting your community, the best criminal justice schools are a way to explore many notable careers.

 - Issues in Criminal Justice

-University of Maryland – University College has an impressive retention rate of 52%, with 28% of the study body graduating.
-After graduation, you’ll be able to earn between $33,993 and $75,518, depending on your specialty.
+University of Maryland – University College has an impressive graduation rate of 85%, with 95% of the study body finding employment in criminal justice upon graduating.
+After graduation, you’ll be able to earn an average of $46,730.

 4 Year; La Jolla, CA